Henry Petty, 1st Earl of Shelburne: Background

 Petty was a younger son of Sir William Petty and Elizabeth, Baroness Shelburne, daughter of Sir Hardress Waller.
 He succeeded his elder brother Charles Petty, 1st Baron Shelburne to the family estates in 1696 and then bought further estates near Wycombe, Buckinghamshire.

 Political career

 Petty was elected to the Irish House of Commons for Midleton in 1692, a seat he held until 1693, and then represented County Waterford between 1695 and 1699.
-The latter year the barony of Shelburne which had become extinct on the early death of his elder brother in 1696 was revived in his favour.
-Two years later he was sworn of the Irish Privy Council.
+In the latter year, the barony of Shelburne which had become extinct on the early death of his elder brother in 1696 was revived in his favour.
+Two years later he was sworn to the Irish Privy Council.
 He was later a member of the British House of Commons for Great Marlow between 1715 and 1722 and for Wycombe between 1722 and 1727.
 In 1719 he was further honoured when he was made Viscount Dunkerron and Earl of Shelburne in the Peerage of Ireland.